Shock wave therapy

 A distinction is made between focused shock wave therapy and radial shock wave therapy.
 The most important difference between these two forms is the depth of penetration.
 The radial form has a more superficial effect and is mainly used to treat muscle tension or in fascia therapy.

 Only focused shock wave therapy is used in our practice.
-In order to achieve optimal treatment success, we use the latest generation of devices.
-These devices are characterised by a lack of impedance loss when the shock waves pass from the device to the skin.
-This means that the energy of the device can be transferred to the patient's body without loss.
-Thus, structures can be treated in depth with precision and surrounding structures can be protected from the shock waves.
+In order to achieve optimum treatment success, we use the latest generation of devices.
+These devices are characterized by a lack of impedance loss when the shock waves pass from the device to the skin.
+This means that the energy from the device can be transferred to the patient's body without loss.
+As a result, deep structures can be treated precisely and surrounding structures can be protected from the shock waves.

 How does shock wave therapy work?

-The sound pressure waves used contain a lot of energy that is released when they hit solid structures such as calcium deposits in the shoulder.
+The sound pressure waves used contain a lot of energy, which is released when it hits solid structures such as calcium deposits in the shoulder.
 This allows them to be destroyed in a targeted manner.

 Shock wave treatment also improves blood circulation in the tissue.
 This leads to a stimulation of the body's self-healing powers and thus to an acceleration of healing.
-Growth factors are released and an activation of stem cells is stimulated.
-Furthermore, a blocking of pain receptors and thus a direct reduction of pain is discussed.
+Growth factors are released and stem cells are activated.
+Furthermore, a blocking of pain receptors and thus a direct reduction in pain is discussed.

 How does shock wave therapy treatment work?

 As a rule, the treatment can be tolerated without painkillers.
-During the treatment, the doctor carrying out the therapy consults with you and adjusts the intensity of the therapy to your pain sensation.
-The more often the treatment is applied, the less painful it becomes.
-The entire treatment usually lasts up to 10 minutes.
+During the treatment, the doctor carrying out the therapy will consult with you and adjust the intensity of the therapy to your level of pain.
+The more frequently the treatment is applied, the less painful it becomes.
+The entire treatment usually takes up to 10 minutes.

-After the therapy, patients do not need to take any special precautions.
+Patients do not need to take any special precautions after the therapy.
 The treatment is carried out on an outpatient basis.
-This means that the patients only come to the practice for treatment and can be discharged back into their normal everyday life after the treatment.
-Side effects are usually not to be expected.
+This means that patients only come to the practice for treatment and can be released back into their normal everyday lives after treatment.
+Side effects are generally not to be expected.

 Make an appointment online now